 The Foundation welcomes candidates embodying all forms of diversity, including but not limited to gender, ethnicity, language, region, and discipline.
 We encourage First Nations, Métis, and Inuit candidates.

-Number of Awards: Up to 20 Scholars will be selected in 2020.
+Number of Awards: Up to 20 Scholars

 Value of Awards: If you are chosen as a Pierre Elliott Trudeau Foundation Scholar, you will receive: